(A Time Traveller's Notebook) by Dr. Andrew William Harrell

-Also, please know you are welcome to visit soon to be improved discussion group and amateur theological prayer site on another page and our already existing amateur theological blog at www.ourprayergroup.blogspot.com.
+Also, please know you are welcome to visit soon to be improved discussion group and theological prayer site, book sales site, Bible study subdirectory and our amateur theological travel blogfrom links in the drop down menu directories

 If you are not familiar with our Christian/Jewish organization and your first contact with us is online: We would be pleased to hear from you!
 Please let us know what your needs and questions are, we will be more than happy to help.

 In brief, you should know the following about us: Our Prayergroup and YHWH School of Christianity was established in 1705 in North Carolina and had been responsible for providing outstanding Protestant, Catholic, Jewish theology and prayer help ever since.
 Our specialty is in the areas of philosophy, mathematics, theology .
 For more than 300 years there has been no charge for our spiritual services.
 Our study/worship/prayer group is located at 3000 Drummond St., Vicksburg, MS 39180.

 ELLICOTT AND DUNBAR'S SURVEYING METHODS.......................................................
 198

 Ellicott's journey down the Mississippi and across the Southern boundary of the United States........
 198